HieloElemental/NPM-Node-Package-Management-JavaScript-Platzi/README.md

 ### Contributing

-> this project probably get deprecated, but here born all the future project that probably be good for people :3
+> this project probably get deprecated, but here born all the future projects that probably be good for people :3